browserify/browserify/readme.markdown

       --entry, -e  An entry point of your app

+     --ignore, -i  Replace a file with an empty stub.

-     --ignore, -i  Omit a file from the output bundle.
+    --exclude, -u  Omit a file from the output bundle.

    --external, -x  Reference a file from another bundle.

   --transform, -t  Use a transform module on top-level files.

-  --extension      Consider files with specified extension as modules.

     --command, -c  Use a transform command on top-level files.